sachinkumarsingh092/sachinkumarsingh092/README.md

 ### Hi there 👋.
-I'm Sachin, final year undergrad from New Delhi, India.
+I'm Sachin, a final year undergrad from India.

 <!--
 **sachinkumarsingh092/sachinkumarsingh092** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.